boulas627/desktop_cleaner/README.md

+# Python Script
+This script is meant to run on your local machine and organize your folders.
+The user is responsible for selecting a specific folder that they would like organized and the script will do the rest.

 # ECS Terminology

-Task Definition - Blueprint that describes how a docker container shoudl launch.
+Task Definition - Blueprint that describes how a docker container should launch.
 Settings include port, docker image, cpu shares, memory requirement, command to run, and environmental variables.

 Task - The running container with settings defined in task definition.
 This is an instance of the task definition.